iadithya10/Geoguard-Flood-And-Landslide-Prediction-Using-Machine-Learning/README.md

 # Geoguard-Flood-And-Landslide-Prediction-Using-Machine-Learning
 Floods and landslides are significant natural disasters that cause extensive damage to infrastructure, the environment, and human life, particularly in regions prone to heavy rainfall.
-Accurate and timely prediction of these events is crucial for mitigating their impact.
+Accurate and timely prediction of these events is crucial for mitigating their impact.
 This study presents a machine learning-based approach to predict landslide-susceptible areas.
-By integrating various datasets, including historical weather patterns, soil composition, land use, topographical data, and socio-economic indicators, the model aims to provide early warnings and actionable insights.
+By integrating various datasets, including historical weather patterns, soil composition, land use, topographical data, and socio-economic indicators, the model aims to provide early warnings and actionable insights.
 The project is developed as a website, which will offer a centralized platform for users to access predictions and alerts.
 The landslide prediction model employs machine learning techniques to analyze the likelihood of landslide occurrences, while